 Sending mail to a listserv

 Each listserv has a name, for example, the USM community listserv is called USMtalk.
-To send mail to this listserv, just address that e-mail to email@example.com.
+To send mail to this listserv, just address that email to email@example.com.
 Once the message is sent, all the members of the listserv will receive the message.

-Owning a listserv?
+Owning a listserv

 Each listserv was configured with an owner when it was created.
 However, it may require some maintenance, such as approving subscriptions and unsubscriptions.
 Depending on the configuration of the listserv, the owner may have to approve messages sent to the listserv for any number of reasons.
-A message that requires approval will be held by the server, and the owner will be sent a message letting indicating a visit the supplied URL to check on whatever is being held.
+A message that requires approval will be held by the server, and the owner will be sent a message indicating a visit to the supplied URL is needed to check on whatever is being held.
 Simple checkboxes make approving email and subscriptions simple.